-The plan should describe how safety events, i.e. accidents, incidents and near-misses, will be handled by the team.
+The plan should describe how safety events, i.e. incidents and near-misses, will be handled by the team.
 The plan description should include:

-- The reporting procedure within the organisation. - The method and procedure used to investigate events. - How corrective measures will be implemented. - How lessons learned from incidents and near-misses are documented and disseminated, e.g. through the hydrogen incident and accident database (HIAD 2.0) managed by the Joint Research Centre of the European Commission.
+- The reporting procedure within the organisation. - The method and procedure used to investigate events. - How corrective measures will be implemented. - How lessons learned from incidents and near-misses are documented and disseminated, e.g. through the hydrogen incident databases (HIAD 2.0 and HELLEN) managed by the Joint Research Centre.